aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-settings.md

             # See "mlag_ibgp_peering_vrfs.base_vlan" for details.
             # If vrf_vni > 10000 make sure to adjust "mac_vrf_vni_base" accordingly to avoid overlap.
             vrf_vni: <int; 1-16777215>

+            # Required for VRFs carried over AutoVPN or CV Pathfinder WAN.
+            #
+            # A VRF can have a different VNI in the Datacenters and in the WAN.
+            # Note that if no VRF default is configured for WAN, AVD will automatically inject the VRF default with
+            # `wan_vni` set to `1`.
+            # In addition either `vrf_id` or `vrf_vni` must be set to enforce consistant route-targets across domains.
+            wan_vni: <int; 1-255>

             # Required if "vrf_vni" is not set.
             # "vrf_id" is used as default value for "vrf_vni" and "ospf.process_id" unless those are set.